Mathwizard1/LaserPy_Quantum/README.md

 LaserPy_Quantum is distributed under a dual-license model to support both the open-source community and commercial applications.

--   **Open Source:** For academic, personal, and open-source projects, LaserPy_Quantum is licensed under the **GNU General Public License v3.0 (GPLv3)**.
+-   **Open Source:** For academic, personal, and open-source projects, LaserPy_Quantum is licensed under the **GNU General Public License v3.0 (GPLv3)**. *Note: Modifications or Derived works on Components system requires maintainer's permission.*

--   **Commercial:** For use in proprietary or commercial software where the terms of *GPLv3 are not suitable*, a separate commercial license is available.
+-   **Commercial:** For use in proprietary or commercial software where the terms of *GPLv3 are not suitable*, a separate **commercial license is available**.
 Please contact the maintainer to discuss licensing options.

 ### 📬 Contact